Catalog Number Regular Expression Formatter Set Up

 Regular Expressions in Field Formats

-UI field formatters can be defined that enforce a format according to a regular expression.
+UI Formatters can be defined that enforce a format according to a regular expression.

-The UI field formatters are defined in an app resource at the discipline level.
-Access the app resources as an admin user by clicking on your user name and selecting Resources then App Resources.
+The Field Formatters are defined in an app resource at the discipline level.
+Access the App Resources by clicking on your :usercircle_: Username and selecting :document: App Resources.

-Use the panel on the left of the App Resources page to navigate to the appropriate discipline and click on the Add Resource button.
-In the dialog asking for a Resource Type, click on App Resource and then on Field Formatters.
+Use the panel on the left of the App Resources page to navigate to the appropriate discipline and select # Field Formatters.
+If you don’t have a Field Formatters resource, click on the :plus_: Add Resource button.
+In the dialog asking for a Resource Type, click on :gear_: App Resource, and then on # Field Formatters.

-First, select the table you want to add the new format to and press wrap=“greenBtn”]Add[/wrap]
+Select the table you want to add the new format to and press Add

 To set the format in the schema configuration: